+Students must inform Mrs

+Mr Barrett or Mrs Jordan in

+person before the absence.

+This will ensure that all

+teachers/lessons affected

+are made aware of your

+absence.
+'Doctor' or 'Dentist'

+is insufficient as a reason;

+please provide a medical

+appointment card/letter.
+If

+your appointment is first thing

+in the morning, then we must

+be shown this prior to the day.

-Students must inform Miss Meacham in person before the absence.
-This will ensure that all teachers/lessons affected are made aware of your absence.
-'Doctor' or 'Dentist' is insufficient as a reason; please include place and telephone number.
-If your appointment is first thing in the morning, then complete the form the day before.
-Absence from lessons without completion of an absence Form will be regarded as unofficial and breaking your contract!
+Absence from lessons without completion of an absence form will be regarded as unofficial and breaking your contract.